-How did we arrive at this place where so many people believe that self-organizing teams do not need help?
-The fact is, self-organizing teams DO need help.
+How did we arrive at this situation in which so many people believe that self-organizing teams do not need help?
+The fact is, self-organizing teams do need help.

-What teams can experience: Teams might not know exactly what kind of help they need or even how to describe it.
-This can be especially true if they had a manager-led team and were told what to do and when to do it.
-I hear teams say, “we don’t need managers”, but they often mean that they don’t need managers telling them what to do.
+What teams can experience: Teams might not know exactly what kind of help they need or how to describe it.
+This can be especially true if they have a manager-led team and are told what to do and when to do it.
+I hear teams say, “We don’t need managers,” but they often mean that they don’t need managers telling them what to do.

-What managers can experience: Managers are often put in a position of shifting from being an expert and telling teams what to do to some new approach that is not clear to them.
-They may not know exactly how to help a self-organizing team.
+What managers can experience: Managers are often put in a position of shifting from being experts and telling teams what to do to some new approach that is unclear to them.
+They may not know precisely how to help a self-organizing team.
 I call this clumsy management.
-It is not that they are doing it on purpose, they just happen to be bumping into things when trying to help.
-Managers are sometimes told to “stay out of the team’s way”, so they end up disengaged and not sure how to reengage.
+It is not that they are doing it on purpose; they happen to be bumping into things when trying to help.
+Managers are sometimes told to “stay out of the team’s way,” so they become disengaged and unsure how to reengage.
 The fact that a manager may not be sure how to help a self-organizing team does not mean that help is not needed.

-What Does Self-Organizing mean?
+What Does Self-Organizing Mean?

 Manager vs. Leader

 The terms manager and leader are often pitted against each other.
-Managers are often disregarded as a relic of the past and seen as not needed.
+Managers are frequently disregarded as a relic of the past and seen as unnecessary.
 While there are instances where managers are not needed, most organizations are not setup (at this point), to transition all management to teams.
 But, here is where we can miss the point.
 Management is not, by its existence, bad (or evil).
 You certainly may have experienced a ‘bad manager’, but if you step back and look at what was ‘bad’, you might realize that the person was good, and they were just doing the best they could at the time.
 Perhaps they were following policies or the cultural norm.
 That does not excuse it, but if they have the opportunity to change or could see options to improve – would they?

 What do self-organizing teams need?